ixtendio/gofre/README.md

 }
 ```

-The HTTP server `WriteTimeout` should be big enough so that to avoid client reconnection.
-Anyway major popular browsers supports automatically reconnection.
+The HTTP server `WriteTimeout` should be big enough to avoid client reconnection.
+Anyway, major popular browsers support automatic reconnection.
 > **Note**
 >
 > SSE works only over TLS

 # Run the Examples
 A list with all examples can be found in the **examples** folder.
-To start the local server execute the make file:
+To start the local server, execute the make file:
 1. For MacOS `make run-osx`
 2. For Linux `make run`

 In the browser, open the following URL: `https://locahost:8080`

-[^1]: Gofri (singular **gofre**) are waffles in Italy and can be found in the Piedmontese cuisine: they are light and crispy in texture.
+[^1]: Gofri (singular: **gofre**) are waffles in Italy and can be found in the Piedmontese cuisine: they are light and crispy in texture.